rmassidda/cm-project-19/report.md

 \nabla^2 f(w) = \hat{X}^T \hat{X}
 $$

-Moreover the Hessian is positive definite, as can be easily seen by rearranging it in the following way:
+Moreover the Hessian can be proven to be positive definite, as can be easily seen by rearranging it in the following way:

 $$
 \begin{split}